smtcoq/smtcoq/README.md

-`reflect` predicate of `SSReflect`), it then calls a combination of the `cvc4_bool` and `verit_bool` tactics, and it finally converts any unsolved subgoals back to `Prop`, thus offering to the user the possibility to solve these (simpler) subgoals.
+`reflect` predicate of `SSReflect`), it then calls a combination of the `cvc4_bool` and `verit_bool` tactics, and it finally converts any unsolved subgoals back to `Prop`, thus offering to the user the possibility to solve these (usually simpler) subgoals.